-We should encounter four species of marine cormorants in Betty's Bay, including Cape Cormorant.
-If time allows, we will pop into Strandfontein Bird Sanctuary on our way back to Simon's Town.
-This area represents the best wetland birding around Cape Town, and we will aim to photograph flying Flamingos (both Lesser and Greater) in the golden afternoon light with Table Mountain and the Hottentots Hollands Mountains serving as beautiful backdrops.
-Other waterbirds to be enjoyed here include South African Shelduck, Maccoa Duck, Southern Pochard, Blacknecked Grebe, and many other common aquatic species.
-If we run out of time this afternoon we can head back here the following day.
-Overnight: Mariner Guest House, Simon's Town Day 3.
-Cape Peninsula Today will be spent birding and photographing on the Cape Peninsula.
+African Oystercatchers are present on the coastline around Cape Town.

+Day 3.
+Cape Peninsula

+Today will be spent birding and photographing on the Cape Peninsula.
 We will start the morning by heading south to the Cape of Good Hope Nature Reserve, where we will visit the most southwesterly point of the African continent.
 The views of False Bay and the Atlantic Ocean are truly impressive, and from here we can also enjoy Cape Cormorants nesting on the cliffs below us along with the odd Peregrine Falcon.
-We may do a sea watch for various seabird species from the cliffs, when we should be able to pick out Cape Gannet, White-chinned Petrel, Sooty Shearwater, and perhaps an albatross or two!
+We may do a sea watch for various seabird species from the cliffs, when we should be able to pick out distant Cape Gannet, White-chinned Petrel, Sooty Shearwater, and perhaps an albatross or two!
+African Oystercatcher is usually present as well.
 Around the reserve we will also keep a lookout for Cape Grassbird, Cape Siskin, Cape Bunting, and Fiscal Flycatcher.
 Common Eland, Africa's largest antelope, should be encountered during our time in the reserve as well as good numbers of Common Ostrich.

 In the afternoon we will head to Kirstenbosch National Botanical Garden, where we will wander around the picturesque gardens with Table Mountain serving as a stunning backdrop.
-In the gardens we should find African Olive Pigeon, Cape Bulbul, African Dusky Flycatcher, Cape Sugarbird, Orange-breasted Sunbird, Cape, Brimstone, Forest Canaries, and the tiny and colorful Swee Waxbill.
-Overnight: Mariner Guest House, Simon's Town
+In the gardens we should find African Olive Pigeon, Cape Bulbul, African Dusky Flycatcher, Cape

+Sugarbird, Orange-breasted and Malachite Sunbirds, Cape, Brimstone, and Forest Canaries, and the tiny and colorful Swee Waxbill.